tm-dd/CreatePkgsAndIcons/README.md

 Advanced option:

-* you can define separed options for all of your Apps
+* you can define separated settings for Apps in the same folders

 Example config file for the App "Jami.app" to define a version number like: 1.0.0.2020.02.12.1005